adjanybekov/Flight-Optimizer/README.md

 # Flight-Optimizer
 **What is it?**

-flight-optimizer is a service that searches for the cheapest price/distance flight among given destinations for the next 2 days
+flight-optimizer is a service that searches for the cheapest price/distance flight among given destinations for the next 2 days \
+Please look at the [demo](http://18.220.103.103:3000/)

 **How to start this project?**